GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### How does it work
 Each test case is provided by additional environment defined in [variables.tf](tests/examples/variables.tf).
 This simplifies writing the examples as this follows the same structure as for non-end-to-end tests, and allows multiple, independent and concurrent runs of tests.

-The test environment can be provisioned automatically during the test run (which takes ~2 minutes) and destroyed at the end, when of the tests (option 1 below), which is targeting automated runs in CI/CD pipeline, or can be provisioned manually (option 2 below) to reduce test time, which might be typical use case for tests run locally.
+The test environment can be provisioned automatically during the test run (which takes ~2 minutes) and destroyed at the end, when all tests finish (option 1 below), which is targeting automated runs in CI/CD pipeline, or it can be provisioned manually (option 2 below) to reduce test time, which might be typical use case for tests run locally.

+For development, to keep the feedback loop short, consider using [local sandbox](#creating-sandbox-environment-for-examples) and paste specific example in `main.tf` file.

 #### Option 1 - automatically provision and de-provision testing infrastructure